 First, just for fun, let’s read the first paragraph of AFMAN 36-2203 (2013) and then we will proceed with the refutation.

-1.1.1.
-Units or organizations required to drill under arms will use the procedures in US Army Field Manual 22-5, Drill and Ceremonies, SECNAV 5060.22, Marine Corps Drill and Ceremonies Manual, or Air Force Academy Cadet Wing Manual 50-5.
+1.1.2.
+Units or organizations required to drill under arms will use the procedures in US Army Field Manual 22-5 [DM: Training Circular 3-21.5], Drill and Ceremonies, SECNAV 5060.22 [DM: Marine Corps Order P5060.2], Marine Corps Drill and Ceremonies Manual, or Air Force Academy Cadet Wing Manual 50-5.
 The types of weapon used will determine the appropriate manual.

 A Little History

 I spent 20 years in the Air Force (85-05) and for four years before that, I was a member of my high school’s AFJROTC program.
-In my high school days (79-83), we had to learn AFR 50-14 (now AFMAN 36-2203), Drill and Ceremonies, which has not changed much since then.
+In my high school days (79-83), we had to learn AFR 50-14, Drill and Ceremonies, the content of which has not changed much since then.

 After the USAF was created as its own uniformed service on September 18, 1947, it went from using Army Regulations to writing and using its own.
 When it came to drill and ceremonies the newly created service looked at the Marine Corps and Army drill manuals and chose from what it considered the best from each.
 One thing the USAF left out was information for the rifle.
 Why?
-Because the Army had already accomplished that task with, FM 22-5 (now TC 3-21.5), and Airmen did not have a daily use for rifles like Soldiers and Marines.
+Because the Army and Marine Corps had already accomplished that task and Airmen did not have a daily use for rifles like Soldiers and Marines.
 We march, so the USAF creating a drill and ceremonies manual was logical.

 Today, the pictures in the AFMAN include guards armed with rifles.
 However, the pictures only show technique for Order, Parade Rest, Right Shoulder (Carry), and Attention.
 What has never been a concern is how to get the rifle from one position to the other.
 Why?
-Because we use TC 3-21.5 for technique, but we use the beginning and ending position techniques of the AFMAN.
+Because we use the TC and MCO for transitional techniques, but we use the beginning and ending position techniques of the AFMAN.
 Again, simple.

 There is no reason for Air Force JROTC teams to not march the AFMAN.
-None, except for untrained judges – who are only briefed about the TC standard.
+None, except for untrained judges – who are only briefed about the score sheet they just received.